Northwestern Health Sciences University: Faculty & Salaries

 Low

-Northwestern Health Sciences University has a very good, 7:1 students-to-faculty ratio.
+Northwestern Health Sciences University has an excellent, 4:1 students-to-faculty ratio.

 Low ratios usually imply smaller class size, more attention to students, better quality of education, and higher satisfaction both for students and instructors.
 High ratios are usually a sign of the opposite.